 Based on the presence of liquid phase PCE at the site, and the high concentrations detected in soil and groundwater on the property in 2004, it is probable that the plume is still attached to the source area forming a continuous zone of impacted groundwater to the point of discharge (see Figure 2).
-The presence of a competent clay layer at 11 to 18 feet below the surface has limited the vertical extent of contamination to the shallow groundwater above the clay surface.
+The presence of a competent clay layer at 11 to 18 feet below the surface has limited the vertical extent of soil contamination to this depth.
+However, groundwater sampling below the clay, as performed by PWGC (on-site Supplemental RIR, 1/09) reported a maximum PCE level of 5,800 ug/L at a depth of 36-40 feet in vertical profile well VP-2008-02.
+VP-2008-02 was located adjacent to a line of diffusion wells installed as part of a closed loop cooling system by the former Downen-Zeir operation.
+PWGC also collected samples from each of the 3 supply (pumping) wells and 4 diffusion (injection) wells which were installed at the site in 1972.
+Of these, only diffusion well DIFFW-04 had PCE concentrations above standards with a concentration of 1,400 ug/L.